hashgraph/hedera-accelerator-rwa-defi-be/docs/autocompounder/README.md

 ### Events to Monitor

 -   `Deposit` events for user activity
--   `Claim` events for compounding activity
+-   `AutoCompound` events for compounding activity
--   `UserClaimedReward` events for reward distribution
+-   `RewardsClaimed` events for reward distribution
+-   `TokenSwapped` events for swap activity

 ## 📞 Support

-For questions or issues related to the AutoCompounder:
+For questions or issues related to the RewardsVaultAutoCompounder:

 -   Check the test files for usage examples
 -   Review the contract source code